mod96/CS110/lecture-notes/readme.md

 And that's how something like `cat unsorted.txt | sort` works.

+# Lecture 07: Signals

-## 4. Signals
+## 1. Signals

-A signal is a small message that notifies a process that an event of some type occurred.
+A `signal` is a small message that notifies a process that an event of some type occurred.
 Signals are often sent by the kernel, but they can be sent from other processes as well.

+`signal handler` is a function that executes in response to the arrival and consumption of a signal.
+The signal handler runs in the process that receives the signal.

 ### Signal Examples